keithwm422/trig_eff_scan_code/README.md

 The data for the TES is taken from elog 691.

 The pulse injected into icemc is taken from Channel 1 of Testpico_avg_33dB+25dB...root and "trimmed" (timing window edited).
-The macros in this directory take trim the pulse and produce the output that was then injected into icemc.
+The macros in this directory take trim the pulse and produce the output that was then injected into icemc.( the details of this are the script called trim_Avg_Ch1_pulses.C)

-The mag-freq was taken for multiple attenuations and the ratio found to see if Channel 1 included variable attenuation or not. (macro included).
+The mag-freq was taken for multiple attenuations and the ratio found to see if Channel 1 included variable attenuation or not. (macro included as plot_freq_mag_graphs.C).

-The response of the antennas with the TUFFs ON but all notches off (configK or notches_0_0_0 directory and trigconfigK.imp in anitaBuildTool) were produced with macros included here and credited to Andrew Ludwig.
+The response of the antennas with the TUFFs ON but all notches off (configK or notches_0_0_0 directory and trigconfigK.imp in anitaBuildTool) were produced with macros included here and credited to Andrew Ludwig ().

 Macro to plot the maxsnr histogram is included